nixworks/public/news/2006/11/30/README.md

 ##### U.S. President
 ### [ A meeting between the President of the United States George W. Bush and the Prime Minister of Iraq Nouri al-Maliki in Jordan is cancelled.
 A classified Bush administration memo critical of the ability of al-Maliki to bring sectarian conflict under control had previously been published in "The New York Times".
 In a later meeting, they decided that Iraq should not be divided into semi-autonomous zones. ](/news/2006/11/30/a-meeting-between-the-president-of-the-united-states-george-w-bush-and-the-prime-minister-of-iraq-nouri-al-maliki-in-jordan-is-cancelled.md)
-_Context: The New York Times, George W. Bush administration, Iraq Prime Minister, sectarian conflict, Nouri al-Maliki, George W. Bush, U.S. President, Jordan_
+_Context: Jordan, sectarian conflict, George W. Bush, U.S. President, George W. Bush administration, The New York Times, Iraq Prime Minister, Nouri al-Maliki_

 ##### Prime Minister
 ### [ The Prime Minister of Fiji Laisenia Qarase partially agrees to demands by the head of the Fijian military Commodore Frank Bainimarama in order to avert a coup.
 Bainimarama rejects the compromise and issues a deadline of noon on Friday. ](/news/2006/11/30/the-prime-minister-of-fiji-laisenia-qarase-partially-agrees-to-demands-by-the-head-of-the-fijian-military-commodore-frank-bainimarama-in-or.md)
-_Context: Prime Minister, Fiji, Voreqe Bainimarama, Laisenia Qarase_
+_Context: Prime Minister, Laisenia Qarase, Voreqe Bainimarama, Fiji_

 ## [Previous Day...](/news/2006/11/29/index.md)